 I’m not some elite athlete who’s been running all their life.
 In fact, I only ‘dipped my toes in the water’ of ultra-running seven years ago and I’ve certainly never done anything on this scale.

-The reason I’m doing this run is to raise awareness of serious matters concerning health and ageing, which I’ve written about elsewhere.
+The reason I set myself this challenge was to raise awareness of serious matters concerning health and ageing, which I’ve written about elsewhere.
 There’s a short video here.
-Everyone in the country from the top to the bottom is affected – hence my choice of route for my challenge.
+Everyone in the country from the top to the bottom is affected – hence my choice of route.

-I will be fundraising during my run and you can learn more about that here.
+I was fundraising during my run and so far thanks to all your support we have raised over £11,000.
+You can learn more about that here.

 A river cuts through rock, not because of its power but because of its persistence